 Alternatively, you can install a plugin like Smush to compress your product images as you upload them.
 You can adjust the settings within Smush to take care of this job automatically.

-Common WooCommerce image problems
+FAQ: Common WooCommerce image problems

-Sometimes when customizing your WooCommerce product images, you may run into a few problems, some of which can be fixed fairly quickly.
+Sometimes, when customizing your WooCommerce product images, you may run into a few problems, some of which can be fixed fairly quickly.

 We’ve put together some of the most common here, but if you have any more, please leave a comment below, and we’ll see how we can help.